EternityForest/SG1/README.md

 so if you get a reply, you know what it is.

 ### radio.receivedReply()
 Returns true if the most recent non-reply you sent has beed replied to.
 You can safely send a reply while listening for one, but you can only be listening for a reply to one packet at a time.

 ### radio.sleep()
 Turn the radio off, call radio.recieveDone() to wake.

 ### radio.checkBeaconSleep()

 Determine if sending a beacon is necessary, and listens for any replies.
+If yyou want to use low power mode, the library is optimized for about 1 beacon per minute.

 As this is meant for low power operation, it will use real sleep mode while waiting, and may disrupt millis() and micros(), so use radio.monotonicMillis().

+Note that the accuracy of monotonicMillis() will still be limited by the RC oscillator timer.

-If all of the following are true, puts the radio to sleep and returns False:
+If all of the following are true, returns False:

 * No recieved data on the channel for 18 seconds
 * No response to the beacon within 60ms+500 bit times.

-This is the suggested way to enter sleep mode, as it first checks if the other nodes would rather we stay up.
+You can then call sleep() to sleep the radio.
 Call recieveDone() to wake up.

 ### radio.keepRemotesAwake